 Programs of Study

-The PhD program is divided into a first unit in which the student completes general examinations in microeconomic and macroeconomic theory and two fields chosen from those listed above.
-Students are awarded the M.Phil. degree upon completion of the first unit.
-The second unit includes participation in a dissertation seminar, completion of the written dissertation, and an oral defense.
+The PhD program is a FULL-TIME PROGRAM.
+It is divided into a pre-candidacy stage in which the student completes general examinations in microeconomic and macroeconomic theory and two fields (for details, contact Professor Pelzman, chair of the PhD committee).
+Students are awarded the M.Phil. degree upon completion of the pre-candidacy stage.
+The candidacy stage includes participation in a dissertation seminar, completion of the written dissertation, and an oral defense.
 The PhD program usually takes four to five years of full-time study.
-Most courses are offered in the evening and students must enroll for at least two courses per semester.
+Students must enroll for at least three courses (9 credit hours) per semester.
 Class sizes are generally small, and there is substantial opportunity for working with faculty members on an individual basis.
 For more information on graduate program requirements, please visit our PhD requirements page.

-For questions regarding the program of study for the PhD program in Economics, please contact the PhD Unit I Chair, Professor Joseph Pelzman.
+For questions regarding the program of study for the PhD program in Economics, please contact the PhD Pre-Candidacy Chair, Professor Joseph Pelzman.

 Please see the University's required application materials for the graduate program in Economics.

 Applications are accepted for fall semester admission only.
 Please see the Columbian College's list of requirements and deadlines for applying.
 Additionally, you may refer to the University's Graduate Admissions page for information regarding application deadlines and fees (note that while there is a school-wide deadline, the Department will review late Ph.D. applications space-available basis).
 The deadline for applications is Jan 5.
 PLEASE NOTE that the application for fellowships and assistantships is Jan 5 for the fall semester.
 All admission materials are due by this deadline, even if this is earlier than the stated deadline for your program of interest.
 Applications received after the deadline will be considered for these awards only if funds remain available.